MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 The full System Model H1 Emulator allows the user to test and debug circuit designs before running on hardware and is available even while the hardware is offline.

-More information on the full System Model H1 Emulator can be found [above](#system-model-h1-emulators) and in the System Model H1 Emulator Product Data Sheet found on the [System Model H1] page.
+More information on the full System Model H1 Emulator can be found in [System Model H1 Emulators](#system-model-h1-emulators) and in the System Model H1 Emulator Product Data Sheet found on the [System Model H1](https://www.quantinuum.com/hardware/h1) page.

 ## System Model H2 Emulator